firebolt-db/godocs/docs/Guides/loading-data/loading-data-sql.md

 {: .note}
 Before you can load data using a SQL script, you must register with Firebolt, and create a database and an engine.

-A general workflow to load data using SQL is shown in the following diagram as the highlighted decision compared to using the **Load data** wizard shown in the muted path:
+A general workflow to load data using SQL is shown in the following diagram, with the highlighted path representing the SQL workflow and the muted path representing using the **Load data** wizard:
 <br>

 <img src="../../assets/images/load_data_sql_workflow.png" alt="You can use either the load data wizard or SQL to create a database, engine, and then load data." width="700"/>